gloony91/oliver/README.md

 To-Do
 -----

+- [ ] Add `.settings` file for better customization and easier options usage
+- [ ] In `.settings`, give option to enable a "safe barrier", essentially Oliver will prompt you before it removes any directory
 - [x] Remake the help/info thing to be slimmer & look better
 - [x] Expand repo support to Git in general, not just GitHub
 - [ ] Add support to `olive list` so that it'll list repos that're already cloned but not on the list (so the user knows that it's being removed on the next `olive install`)